hackjoy/learn-rust/lists/README.md

 `[Elem A, ptr] -> (Elem B, ptr) -> (Empty, *junk*)`
 - Last Node is not actually a Node, first node is not heap allocated.

+#### Option
+- A type that represents the presence or absence of a value (Some(T) or None)
-`Option` - type has no overhead for &, &mut, Box, Rc, Arc, Vec + more due to null pointer optimization.
+- type has no overhead for &, &mut, Box, Rc, Arc, Vec + more due to null pointer optimization.

+#### Enum
-`Enum` declares a type that can be 1 of several values.
+- declares a type that can be 1 of several values.

+#### Struct
-`Struct` declares a type that can contain many values at once.
+- Declares a type that can contain many values at once.

 A better approach